-- When the clock signal is generated with an external resonator (or from an external oscillator) during a reset, ensure that the reset line is only released after full stabilization of the clock signal.
-Moreover, when switching to a clock signal produced with an external resonator (or by an external oscillator) while program execution is in progress, wait until the target clock signal is stable. - ARM, AMBA, ARM Cortex, Thumb and ARM Cortex-M4F are trademarks or registered trademarks of ARM Limited in EU and other countries. - Ethernet is a registered trademark of Fuji Zerox Limited. - IEEE is a registered trademark of the Institute of Electrical and Electronics Engineers, Inc. - CC-Link and CC-Link IE Field are registered trademarks of CC-Link Partner Association (CLPA). - All other product names and service names in this document are trademarks or registered trademarks of their respective owners. - This product uses Vitesse's PHY.
+• ARM, AMBA, ARM Cortex, Thumb and ARM Cortex-M4F are trademarks or registered trademarks of ARM Limited in EU and other countries.

+- Ethernet is a registered trademark of Fuji Zerox Limited. - IEEE is a registered trademark of the Institute of Electrical and Electronics Engineers, Inc. - CC-Link, CC-Link IE Field, and CC-Link IE TSN are registered trademarks of Mitsubishi Electric Corporation. - All other product names and service names in this document are trademarks or registered trademarks of their respective owners. - This product uses Vitesse's PHY.